smujmaiku/local-sync-hooks/README.md

 ### useSyncReducer

-Like `useReducer` but it will retain state on reload and share between tabs.
+Like `useReducer` but it will restore state on reload and share between tabs.

 ```js
 const [state, dispatch, ready] = useSyncReducer('key', reducer, { some: 'state' });